awsdocs/aws-doc-sdk-examples/go/cloudwatch/README.md

 The unit test:

-1. Creates an Alarm with a random name if the name is not supplied in *config.json*.
+1. Creates an alarm with a random name if the name is not supplied in *config.json*.
-2. Deletes the Alarm if it created it.
+2. Deletes the alarm if it created the alarm.

 ### DescribeAlarms